Second-Tier VA Loan Entitlement Eligibility Requirements

-Second-Tier Entitlement is an additional loan benefit that gives a qualified military person the ability to buy a home after a default or they can possibly have two VA loans at one time.
+Second-tier entitlement is an additional loan benefit that gives a qualified military person the ability to buy a home after a default, or they can have two VA loans at one time.

-The service requirements for this second loan entitlement are the same as normal VA home loans.
-People that are in the reserves, full-time active duty or a qualifying spouse of a veteran may all apply for the loan.
+The service requirements for this second loan entitlement are the same as those for normal VA home loans.
+People who are in the reserves, full-time active duty, or a qualifying spouse of a veteran may all apply for the loan.
 Beyond this, the lender will consider several criteria.

-How to qualify for two VA loans at the same time
+How to qualify for two VA loans at the same time.
+Purchase a second home with a new VA loan.
+Talk to a Loan Officer for loan eligibility.

-For these reasons it is highly advised that the applicant work with a lender that is experienced with this VA loan.
+For these reasons, it is highly advised that the applicant work with a lender experienced with this VA mortgage.

-All across the country eligible, VA loan borrowers are told that they have a primary basic entitlement (VA loan benefit) that amounts to $36,000.
-They also can get a secondary entitlement for $91,600.
-The combined amounts of the full entitlement equal to $127,600.
-If the veteran is applying for a mortgage in a high-priced area it is possible to get a slightly higher entitlement.
+All across the country, eligible VA loan borrowers are told that they have a primary basic entitlement (VA loan benefit) that amounts to $36,000.
+They can also get a secondary entitlement for $91,600.
+The combined amount of the full entitlement is equal to $127,600.
+If the veteran is applying for a mortgage in a high-priced area, it is possible to get a slightly higher entitlement.

 When a person is approved for a VA loan, the Veterans Administration (VA) guarantees ¼ of the total loan amount.
-For example, if a person receives a loan in the amount of $225,000 that would mean the VA is guaranteeing $56,250.
+For example, if a person receives a loan of $225,000, that would mean the VA is guaranteeing $56,250.

 There is no set maximum VA loan limit.
-As long as the applicant can meet the debt-to-income guidelines as well as the residual income guidelines, they can get a loan as big as they wish.
+As long as the applicant meets the debt-to-income and residual income guidelines, they can get a loan as large as they wish.

 Keep in mind, if some/all of the veteran’s entitlement is tied up on the other property, that can impact the size of the loan they can qualify for without a down payment.